zacharyrb99/foodly-frontend/README.md

 4. Update user profile
     - This will allow a user to change their name and email, and requires password authentication.
 User currently aren't able to change their username or password.

-## Flow
-1. Create an account.
-2. Head to recipe search page.
-3. Search for favorite recipe.
-4. Click on different recipes to see more details and find your favorite.
-5. Save the recipes that you find interesting or want to make later.
-6. Head to profile page when you want to look at these recipes again.

-## Testing
-All the tests are located on the [backend repo](https://github.com/zacharyrb99/capstone2-backend).
-Simply open this folder in your terminal and run `npm run test`

 ## Data Supplied By:
 __Data was inconsistent at times, so there may be some styling issues on occasion for certain recipes/cocktails__

 1. [Meals](https://www.themealdb.com/api.php)
 2. [Drinks](https://www.thecocktaildb.com/api.php)

-## Tech Stack:
-- __Front-end__: React
-- __Back-end__: Nodejs, Express
-- __Database__: Postgresql